 On behalf of our Board of Directors, we are pleased to invite you to attend the Halliburton Company Annual Meeting of Shareholders.
-The meeting will be held at the Halliburton Life Center Auditorium, 3000 N. Sam Houston Parkway East, Houston, Texas 77032, on Wednesday, May 15, 2019, at 9 a.m.
+The meeting will occur at the Halliburton Life Center Auditorium, 3000 N. Sam Houston Parkway East, Houston, Texas 77032, on Tuesday, May 19, 2020, at 9:00 a.m.
 Central Daylight Time.